Andreasq99/ComputerCraft-Programs/README.md

 Each program has its own use case.
 Refer to the README.md file in each folder to see how to use the program.

 ## Contributing <a name="contributing"></a>
-Feel free to fork the project, and message me if you create something cool!
+Feel free to fork the project or create pull requests, and message me if you create something cool!